 Often when we read, we absorb a lot more than we think we do.
 Of course, if you are reading a cookbook or self-help book, you are reading with the intention of learning.
 We also learn things from our favorite books that we don’t expect to.
 Someone may learn a cool party trick, a neat piece of trivia, or something about themselves they didn’t know existed.
-A few of us here at Bookstr have put together our favorite things that we’ve learned while engaging in our favorite pass time.
+A few of us here at Bookstr have put together our favorite things that we’ve learned while engaging in our favorite pastime.

 Becoming Bulletproof: Life Lessons from a Secret Service Agent by Evy Poumpouras